 Wash and dry the eggplant.
 With a vegetable peeler, peel some of the skin off the eggplant.
 It will look like stripes when you are done (leaving all the skin can make it bitter or tough).

-Slice the eggplant into one-inch disks and lay them on a sheet pan.
+Slice the eggplant into 3/4-inch disks and lay them on a sheet pan.

 With a pastry brush, coat each slice with olive oil and sprinkle with kosher salt.
 Flip them over and repeat.

-Add onion and cook until translucent, stirring occasionally.
+Add the onion and cook until translucent, stirring occasionally.
 Add the garlic and cook until fragrant.

 Add the ground beef, breaking it up as much as possible.
 Cook until the meat is starting to stick to the pan.
-While the meat is cooking add the allspice, salt and pepper.
-Taste the meat at this point to make sure it is well seasoned.
+While the meat is cooking, add the allspice, salt, and pepper.
+Taste the meat to make sure it is well seasoned.
 Adjust salt/pepper/allspice as needed.

-Add the water.
+3. Add the water.
 Cook over medium heat until the tomato sauce starts to boil.
 Allow it to simmer about 5 minutes.
 Taste the sauce and add salt if needed.
-Pour the sauce over the eggplant – it should pretty much cover it.

-Cover the dish with foil and bake at 375 F. for about 25 minutes or until heated through.
-I use a glass casserole dish and when I see the sauce beginning to bubble in the bottom corner of the dish I know it is ready.
+5. Cover the dish with foil and bake at 375 for about 25 minutes or just until heated through.
+I use a glass casserole dish and when I see the sauce beginning to bubble in the bottom corner of the dish, I know it is ready.
 I can also hear the sauce bubbling away when I open the oven door to check on it.